EmilGrovn/few-emitter-simulations/README.md

 # Content of folder
 In this folder, you find two sub-folders.
 'Dynamical' is concerned the transient time evolution of our system.
 'Steady-State' is concerned with characterizing the steady state of the system in the presence of pumping.
+It is in this folder that we generate and analyze data of the linewidth.